abergeron/podman_role/README.md

 `podman_storage_rootless`: Locations where podman will store containers when running rootless.
 This can include shell variables such as ${HOME} to have an easy per-user location.

+`podman_do_install`: set to `false` to skip the package install step, if you have an alternate way to do this.

+`podman_setup_nvidia`: set to `true` to install nvidia-container-toolkit for nvidia gpu support.
+You will still have to generate the CDI file: https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/latest/cdi-support.html#generating-a-cdi-specification

 License